 - Having photos and links

-- Good overall page experience
+- The good overall page experience

-Don’t forget; voice search is particularly popular with younger people, who don’t necessarily remember the early days of search engines that laid the foundation for disjointed and unnatural sounding keyword phrases.
+Don’t forget; voice search is particularly popular with younger people, who don’t necessarily remember the early days of search engines that laid the foundation for disjointed and unnatural-sounding keyword phrases.
 Younger people tend to use more natural and conversational phrases to search.
 Don’t be afraid to go after those longer queries.

-Voice search isn’t limited to web searches
+Voice search isn’t limited to web searches.

 While Google excels in the general web search space, Amazon’s Alexa is slaying in other areas like voice-based e-commerce, voice-first apps, and different types of interactions.
-For example, in our previous search, Alexa recommended the WebMD skill.
-Were we to enable this capability, rather than receiving the same featured snippet as everyone else, WebMD can use the Alexa language processing to get additional information and provide us more specific results from WebMD.
+For example, in our previous search, Alexa recommended WebMD skills.
+Were we to enable this capability, rather than receiving the same featured snippet as everyone else, WebMD can use the Alexa language processing to get the additional information and provide us more specific results from WebMD.